Getting your student accommodation deposit back: a guide for university students

 - Remain on friendly terms with your landlord.
 This way, they are more likely to be lenient if you run into an issue.

 - Keep the place reasonably clean and tidy.
 The best way to do this is to devise a fair rota for cleaning and other chores that all housemates agree on as soon as you move in.
 Bear in mind that your landlord has the right to enter the property to view its condition, although you must get at least 24 hours’ written notice and inspections must be done at a reasonable time of day.

-- Replace anything you lose or break, if it’s not too expensive.
-Buying another one is likely to be cheaper than the landlord replacing it when you move out.
-Hang on to receipts and other documents.
+- Replace anything you lose or break if it’s not too expensive.
+Buying another one yourself is likely cheaper than the landlord replacing it when you move out.
+Make sure you hang on to receipts and other documents.

 - Report problems with the property promptly.
 If an issue develops – such as a water leak or mould – let your landlord know as soon as possible, take photos and keep evidence of your communication.

 - Keep up with your rent and other bills.
 Have a budget and review your finances regularly – it might sound tedious, but it’s a great life skill that will definitely pay dividends.

 When you move out

 - Agree on dates with your housemates for moving out so that you can all do your fair share of tidying and cleaning.
 Ideally, everyone should be at the final inspection of the property.